TN 1 (12-19)

 about individuals' vested pension rights and form the basis for information provided

-on the SSA-L99-C1 (Potential Private Pension Benefit Information), which SSA ultimately
+on the SSA-L99-C1 (Potential Private Retirement Benefit Information), which SSA ultimately

 sends to the individuals with vested rights.